13 Silent Signs of Oral Cancer You Shouldn’t Ignore

 About 49,670 Americans are diagnosed with oral cavity or oropharyngeal cancer every year.
 If you’re in a high-risk group, be sure to look out for these symptoms.

 Most of the time, a mouth sore will be something benign like a canker sore or an abscess caused by a virus.
-Those generally get better within ten days, though, so a sore that sticks around for two weeks or more could be a sign of something more serious, says Brian Burkey, MD, a head and neck oncology specialist with the Cleveland Clinic in Cleveland, OH.
+Those generally get better within ten days, though, so a sore that sticks around for two weeks or more could be a sign of something else, says Brian Burkey, MD, a head and neck oncology specialist with the Cleveland Clinic in Cleveland, Ohio.
 The sore’s texture can also give you a clue as to whether it could be oral cancer.
 “Most abscess ulcers are quite thin and soft, whereas tumors are thicker and hard,” says Dr. Burkey.
 Plus, ulcers and canker sores rarely bleed, while tumors bleed frequently.
-If it turns out to be benign, check out these 7 home remedies for cold sores.
+If it turns out to be benign, check out these 11 remedies for canker sores.